 Applicants can enter the PhD program with either a BS or an MS degree in Electrical Engineering or a closely related field.
 The PhD applicants select PhDCE programs at the time of applying to Northeastern.

+Students enrolled in the PhD in Computer Engineering have the opportunity to also pursue one of the many engineering graduate certificate options in addition to or in combination with this program.
+Students should consult their faculty advisor regarding these options.
 The PhD in Computer Engineering can be combined with a Gordon Engineering Leadership certificate.
 Learn more about the benefits of this unique program.

 Graduate Program Deadlines: